waku-org/docs.waku.org/docs/getting-started/concepts/transports.md

 title: Transports
 ---

-Transports help move data packets across a network by establishing connections between members.
+Transports help move data packets across a network by establishing connections between peers.
 They define the rules and protocols to ensure efficient network transmission, routing, and data delivery.

 Waku is a transport-agnostic framework that allows developers to choose and support multiple protocols according to their requirements.
 For Waku nodes, the following transports are recommended: